-International/Canadian graduate students must file for a Certificate of Visa Eligibility (Form I-20) in order to be admitted into the United States.
-See www.niagara.edu/international for a copy of this form.
-Students requiring assistance with this process should contact the records office.
+International/Canadian graduate students must file for a Certificate of Eligibility I-20 (I-20) in order to be admitted into the United States for the purpose of study.
+See "Canadian & International Students - Student Visas" later in this section of the catalog.
+Information is also available at www.niagara.edu/ international or by calling the records office at 716-286-8728.